Friday, July 3, 2020

-On May 14, 2020 the Liechtenstein Government announced that the total number of people who have tested positive for COVID-19 remains at 82 (out of a population of just over 38,000).
-No new COVID-19 cases have been recorded in Liechtenstein since early April.
+As of 3 July 2020 the Liechtenstein Government announced that the total number of people who have tested positive for COVID-19 remains at 83 (out of a population of just over 38,000) with one fatality.
+No new COVID-19 cases have been recorded in Liechtenstein since April 24.

 May 15 and 18 Easing of Coronavirus-Related Restrictions